 First, Sling TV is one of the best streaming services in the market.
 It's a live TV service that can replace a cable package, offering you access to networks like ESPN, AMC, CNN, Fox News, Comedy Central, Food Network, BBC America and TNT.
+And thankfully (for basketball fans) TNT is on both Orange and Blue, so many of the top games from the re-started NBA season can be seen on both versions.

 In addition to watching these channels live, Sling TV allows you to record shows and movies on a Cloud DVR, so you can watch your favorite programs anytime and anywhere.
 Sling TV also offers premium channels and add-on packages, so you can mix and match features.
 And Sling is widely available on almost every device you can think of.